kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 If `verbose` is set to `false`:

 Returns a `promise` that resolves to a modified `Request` instance where `defaultValues` are applied.
-Rejects if validation fails.
+Rejects if the validation fails.

 If `verbose` is set to `true`: